Flat vertical plate moving of jet

 - During this case, the jet does not strike the plate by a velocity v, though it strikes with a relative velocity, which is equal to the absolute velocity of a jet from water minus some velocity of the plate.

-Hence, the relative velocity of per jet with respect before the plate
+Hence, the relative velocity per jet with respect to the plate

 = (v- u)

 = ρ x Area of jet x Velocity with which jet strikes the plate

 The force exerted by the jet on the moving plate in the direction of the jet,